EMMADevelopment/Cordova-Plugin-EMMA-SDK/README.md

 ## <a id="setup"> 🚀 Setup
 **❗️Important**
 This setup is focused on an Ionic app.

+####  Session key.
+> To obtain the key you have to create an EMMA account and create an app.
+In My account section you will find the key.
+For more information contact [support](support@emma.io).

 First, add to config.xml file:
 ```xml